webiny/docs.webiny.com/docs/developer-tutorials/publishing-your-site.md

 In your terminal, navigate to your project root folder:
 ```
 // To deploy the entire project (admin, api and site)
-yarn webiny deploy
+webiny deploy

-// To deploy a single app
+// To deploy a single app, use the app name registered in `webiny.config.js`

-// or
+webiny deploy api
-yarn webiny deploy packages/api
+webiny deploy site
-// or
+webiny deploy admin
-yarn webiny deploy packages/site
+// ...
 ```

 If this is the first time you are running this command, you will be